 Join us in celebrating the opening of the New World Soil Museum

-Since 2011 ISRIC - World Soil Information has worked on an exciting project, the construction of a new World Soil Museum located on the campus of Wageningen University and Research Centre (WUR).
-On 250 square meters it displays a selection of ISRIC’s unique soil monolith collection.
-Further, visitors can experience the role of soils in supporting life and ecosystems, and get an impression of the enormous variation of soil types around the world, from the colourful volcanic ash soil from Indonesia to the man-made Terra Preta soil from the Amazon.
+For two years ISRIC has worked on an exciting project: the construction of a brand-new building for the ISRIC World Soil Museum on the campus of Wageningen University and Research (WUR).
+On 250 square meters it will be housing ISRIC’s unique soil monolith collection.
+And more than that: visitors can experience the role of soils in life and ecosystems, and get an impression of the enormous variation of soil types around the world, from the colourful Indonesian volcanic ash soil to the man-made Terra Preta soil from the Amazon.

-We can now proudly announce the re-opening of the World Soil Museum.
-To celebrate this occasion, the official opening ceremony will take place on Monday, 7 April 2014.
-The event includes a small international symposium on ‘Soils of the World’ with a keynote by renowned film-maker and ecologist John D. Liu, as well as inspiring and challenging personal soil stories by four invited guest speakers.
+Works have been finished recently and we can now proudly announce the re-opening of the World Soil Museum.
+To celebrate this occasion, an official opening ceremony is being organised on Monday, 7 April 2014, in combination with a small international symposium on ‘Soils of the World’ with a keynote by renowned film-maker and ecologist John D. Liu, and inspiring and challenging personal soil stories.

-The ISRIC team will be pleased to welcome you to Wageningen on April 7 to jointly celebrate this important moment.
+The ISRIC team will be pleased to welcome you to Wageningen in April to jointly celebrate this important moment.

-A short history of the World Soil Museum by Stephan Mantel
+A short history of the World Soil Museum (Stephan Mantel)

 The essentials in short: